zilliztech/GPTCache/README.md

 - **LLM Adapter**: The user interface to adapt different LLM model requests to the GPT cache protocol.
     - [x]  Support OpenAI chatGPT API
     - [ ]  Support for other LLMs, such as Hugging Face Hub, Anthropic, and self-hosted models like LLaMa.
-- **Pre-processor**: Extracts the key information from the request and preprocess
-    - [x]  Basic analysis and parse of the request
-    - [ ]  Apply user-defined preprocessing logic.
 - [ ] **Context Buffer**: Maintains session context.
     - [ ] Store conversation windows.
     - [ ] Store conversation summary.